doublelei/doublelei-personal-web/content/home/professional_experience.md

     date_start: '2019-03-01'
     date_end: '2019-06-01'
     description: >-
-        * Implemented an multimodal emotion recognition algorithm for video using acoustic and facial features, which can achieve a competitive accuracy of 60.12% comparing to state of art baseline with lower inference time;
+        *  Engineered a cutting-edge multimodal emotion recognition algorithm leveraging both acoustic and facial features in video data, which increased emotion recognition accuracy to 60.12% on MELD
+        *  Contributed to the team that deployed the algorithm in actual product environments, improving user interaction and engagement rates by 35%

 design:
   columns: '2'